sadik-smd/processor-sdk-doc-fork/source/edgeai/configuration_file.rst

 script can also be run manually later to get the camera details.

-From the above log we can determine that 1 USB camera is connected (:file:`/dev/video-usb-cam0`), and 1 CSI camera is connected (:file:`/dev/video-imx219-cam0`) which is IMX219 raw sensor and needs ISP.
+The console shows one USB camera at :file:`/dev/video-usb-cam0` and one CSI camera at :file:`/dev/video-imx219-cam0` (an IMX219 raw sensor that requires ISP)

 Using this method, you can configure correct device for camera capture in the input section of config file.